From the High School Counselor’s Desk: April 2022

-The hope is for the junior high and high school schedules for next year to be available to view in JMC by May 3.
-Once the schedules are available, if any questions or concerns arise with these schedules, students will be asked to see Miss Mulder by Tuesday, May 18 so that next school year can begin with a minimum amount of schedule changes.
+The schedules for next year for current grades 6-12 will be available in the next week.
+Once the schedules are available, if any questions or concerns arise with these schedules, students will be asked to see Miss Mulder by Tuesday, May 17 so that next school year can begin with a minimum amount of schedule changes.

 Junior High Community Service Days

 The Junior High is planning on having community service days the last 2 days of the school year.
 If you have any ideas for tasks the junior high can help with on those days, please contact Kim Mulder.
-In addition, with 160 students in our Junior High, we have a HUGE need for parent supervision, as well as multiple vehicles for transportation.
+In addition, we have a need for parent supervision, as well as multiple vehicles for transportation.
 If you are willing and able to give ½ day, a day, or a couple days to volunteer in this endeavor, please give Kim Mulder a call at the junior high (753-4917) or email at email@example.com .

-For the 2021-22 school year, West Lyon will be offering 2 NCC dual enrollment classes taught during the school day at West Lyon.
-These two classes are first semester College Composition (ENG105) and a second semester College Literature class.
-As with all the other NCC college level classes, students who take either of these two classes at West Lyon will be required to find and purchase their own college level textbook.
-In addition, for students to get accepted to take College Composition, they are required by NCC to have an English placement test.
-West Lyon students either need to have an English ACT score of a 17 taken no later than the April 17 ACT test date, or they need to complete the hour long Ed Ready placement test from NCC and receive a score above 80.
-We are asking that this placement test be completed by May 1.
-Finally – even though our West Lyon students have completed our West Lyon course registration sheets, if they are signed up to take College Composition and/or College Literature, they need to still complete an NCC registration sheet with Miss Mulder signing up for those classes.
+For the 2022-23 school year, West Lyon will be offering 4 NCC dual enrollment classes taught during the school day at West Lyon.
+These classes are first semester College Composition I (ENG105) and College Composition II (ENG106), second semester classes of College Intro to Literature (LIT101) and College Agriculture Selling(AGB336) (this is our 2nd semester of Ag Sales).
+As with all the other NCC college level classes, students who take any of these classes at West Lyon will be required to find and purchase their own college level textbook.
+In addition, for students to get accepted to take College Composition I, they are required by NCC to have an English placement test.
+This placement test is an English ACT score of a 17 taken no later than the April ACT test date.
+Finally – even though our West Lyon students have completed our West Lyon course registration sheets, if they are signed up to take any of these 4 college classes taught at West Lyon, they need to still complete an NCC registration sheet with Miss Mulder signing up for those classes.

-Miss Mulder's preference is that right now students only sign up for 1st semester NCC classes.
-The exemption would be College Literature for 2nd semester - you may sign up for that.
-(The reason is that in the past number of years there has been a large number of students who drop the 2nd semester classes before 2nd semester even starts that creates more paper work and communication with NCC).
+Mulder's preference is that right now students only sign up for 1st semester NCC classes.
+The exemption would be College Literature and College Agriculture Selling for 2nd semester - you may sign up for that.
+(The reason is that in the past number of years there has been a large number of students who drop the 2nd semester classes before 2nd semester even starts which creates more paper work and communication with NCC).
 Students will be able to register for 2nd semester college classes in November/December.